Mediterranean Cruises 2019 - 2020

-Discover the Colosseum in Italy, the Acropolis in Greece, Knossos, Crete, Phaestos and many more within the Mediterranean region.
+Discover the Colosseum in Italy, the Acropolis in Greece, and many more famous sites on a Mediterranean cruise

 Cruise to the Mediterranean for an indulgent cruise vacation of a lifetime.
 Experience the definition of serenity as you cruise Italy’s sparkling Riviera, unwind at one of Spain‘s stunning white-sand beaches and uncover ancient history in fortified Maltese cities.
 Discover the epitome of bliss as you meander the dramatic coastlines of Santorini, the magical cobbled streets of Mykonos and the glittering turquoise waters of Zakynthos.

 Cruise the jewels of the Mediterranean, including Barcelona, Nice and Palermo on board Royal Caribbean, Norwegian Cruise Line, MSC Cruises and more.
 Mediterranean cruises depart from a number of ports, including Genoa, Rome (Civitavecchia), Marseilles and Valletta.
 Plan your dream cruise to the Mediterranean with Dreamlines!